nx-lr/protea/readme.md

 ## Data Types

-3nity has all the data types you would expect from a programming language: booleans, numbers, strings, some way to represent null, among others.
+3nity has all the data types you would expect from a programming language: booleans, numbers, strings, null values, collections, regexps, among others.
+All data types are immutable.

 ### Booleans, Null and Void